NinaZumel/dark_tales_sleuth/content/blog/2021-01-18-notes-on-the-astrologer-of-the-nineteenth-century.md

 [^1]: In 2007, German scholar Norbert Besch uncovered contemporary evidence that Peter Teuthold was a pseudonym for Peter Will, a German expatriate who moved to London, and who translated a number of German works.
 This discovery was presented to the public for the first time by James Jenkins, in the preface to the [2007 Valancourt Books edition of _The Necromancer_](https://www.valancourtbooks.com/the-necromancer-or-the-tale-of-the-black-forest-1794.html), along with other circumstantial evidence that lent credence to this claim.
 Will also translated Carl Grosses's _Der Genius_ as [_Horrid Mysteries_](https://www.valancourtbooks.com/horrid-mysteries-1796.html)\---one of the other seven "horrid novels."

-[^2]: Apparently, Kahlert liked this addition so much he retranslated it into German and inserted it into the next edition of _Der Geisterbanner_.